This orzo risotto goes well with anything. It's so creamy and comforting. An easy side dish that will elevate your whole meal to the next level.

 - ¾ cup chopped shallots, (lightly packed)

-- ¼ tsp dried thyme, (add more according to your liking)
+- ¼ teaspoon dried thyme, (add more according to your liking)

 - ½ cup dry white wine